Seek Compensation for Your Elderly Loved One’s Bedsore Injuries

 Moving a resident who is confined to a chair or bed every 2 hours can significantly reduce the likelihood of bedsores developing.
 By moving them, they will not be stuck in one position for too long, which is how bedsores occur.
 It also increases the comfort of the nursing home resident.
 If you are visiting your elderly loved one and believe that they have been in one position for too long, you should notify their caregiver so that they can be repositioned.

 There are several ways that a person might suffer injuries in a nursing home.
-If your loved one has bedsores, it could indicate a problem with nursing home administration or staff, and abuse and neglect may be present.
+If your loved one has bedsores, it could indicate a problem with the nursing home administration or staff, and abuse and neglect may be present.
 Nursing home abuse largely goes unreported, but when the family of loved ones in nursing homes can identify the signs of abuse, it can mitigate the risk of further harm coming to them, ensure their safety, and that they are receiving the care they need and deserve.
 If you suspect your loved one is not receiving proper care in their nursing home setting, look for the following indicators of abuse and neglect:

 - Unexplained Injuries